Monument Health held a groundbreaking ceremony on Thursday for a $6 million expansion of Spearfish Hospital.

 An annual springtime event, the Hospice Ball, is a fundraiser that benefits both Hospice of the Northern Hills and the Spearfish Hospital expansion.
 The 2024 Hospice Ball will be April 6.

-The community’s financial support for the Spearfish Hospital expansion has been a mix of donations from individual residents and the business community.
+The community’s financial support for the Spearfish Hospital expansion has come from a mix of donations from individual residents and the business community.

 “Every gift matters and they all add up,” Zebroski said.
 “The foundation is happy to work with donors.”

-Note: Editor's note: The total cost of expanding and building Spearfish health care facilities will be $80 million.
-Monument Health Foundation has committed to providing $6 million toward the Spearfish projects.